khxnhng/khxnhng/README.md

 Hi!
-I'm @khxnhng, a math undergrad studying at the University of Edinburgh.
+I'm Khanh Nguyen, a math undergrad studying at the University of Edinburgh.
 Feel free to check out my profile!